Robert G. Eccles

 Professor of Management Practice

 Professor Eccles continues his active research program on integrated reporting.
-His next book on the subject, The Integrated Reporting Movement: Meaning, Momentum, Motives, and Materiality (with Michael P. Krzus and Sydney Ribot) will be published in November 2014.
+His latest book, The Integrated Reporting Movement: Meaning, Momentum, Motives, and Materiality (with Michael P. Krzus and Sydney Ribot) was published in November 2014.
 This book introduces the ideas of an annual board of directors “Statement of Significant Audiences and Materiality” and the “Sustainable Value Matrix.”
 In developing these ideas, Professor Eccles worked closely with Mr. Tim Youmans.
 He and Professor Eccles are now writing a book with the working title of “The Meaning of Materiality” which will be an in depth treatment of the ideas introduced in The Integrated Reporting Movement and will include a public policy perspective on the important but elusive concept of materiality.
 Youmans received his Master’s Degree in Public Administration from the Harvard Kennedy School (2013) and is a Harvard Kennedy School Lucius N. Littauer Fellow.

 Professor Eccles is working on two other books.
 The first is in collaboration with Professor George Serafeim of the Harvard Business School with a working title of “Mobilizing the Global 1000.”
 This is based on an extensive and continuing research program on sustainability the two of them have been engaged in for the past three years.
 The premise of this book is that the increasing economic concentration in the world’s largest companies makes them a force even more important than governments in creating a sustainable society.
 Eccles and Serafeim have created an executive education program called “Aligning Sustainablity with Corporate Performance” and a doctoral seminar called “The Role of the Corporation in Society.”